Dublin City Volunteer Centre (DCVC) was established in January 2014 through a merger of Dublin City North and Dublin City South Volunteer Centres.

 Eimear Hurley (Company Secretary)

-Jack Clarke (Director)
+Jack Clarke (Chair)

 Jack joined the Board in 2013, and is the Corporate Employee Volunteer Programme Co-ordinator with Volunteer Ireland, the national volunteer development agency .
 Jack previously worked in Human Resources and Corporate Social Responsibility in financial services before moving into the community and voluntary sector.
 She holds a BA (Hons) Peace & Conflict degree from the University of Ulster.
 Jack has volunteered for organisations in Ireland, the UK and Moldova, and is currently enjoying being a volunteer coach for her local children’s rugby team.